Efficient planet formation by pebble accretion in ALMA rings: Discussion

-Since we have modeled our setup on the B74 dust ring in AS 209 -- a typical DSHARP ring -- it is justified to ask where its planets are?
-The hunt for detecting planets in DSHARP discs has been attempted through direct imaging of the planets (e.g., VLT/MUSE, \citet[][]{XieEtal2020}; VLT/NaCo, \citet[][]{JorqueraEtal2021}) and resolving the potential circumplanetary disc \citep{AndrewsEtal2021}.
-Yet, currently, no clear candidates have been found.
+Since we have modeled our setup on the B74 dust ring in AS~209 --a typical DSHARP ring-- it is justified to ask where its planets are?
+The hunt for detecting planets in DSHARP discs has been attempted through direct imaging \hjrem{of the planets} (e.g., VLT/MUSE, \citet[][]{XieEtal2020}; VLT/NaCo, \citet[][]{JorqueraEtal2021}) and resolving the potential circumplanetary disc \citep[e.g.,][]{AndrewsEtal2021}.
 Indirectly, by studying the CO kinematic feature, it has been suggested that planets are responsible for nine localized deviations from Keplerian rotation in the kinematic map of eight DSHARP discs \citep[e.g.,][]{PinteEtal2020}.
-Except for one candidate kink in HD~163296, all the other eight are located interior to a pebble ring.
-It is natural to conceive, therefore, that pebble rings are manifestations of pressure bumps produced by the planet.
-However, the non-Keplerian motion associated with these pressure bumps is not detected in these DSHARP rings \citep{PinteEtal2020}.
-Thus, the causal relationship "planet first, then ring" may not always be appropriate.
-This leaves open the possibility of "ring first, then planet", as proposed by our model.
+Except for one candidate kink in HD~163296 and \hjadd{a recently identified one in AS~209 \citep[][]{BaeEtal2022}}, all the other eight are located interior to a pebble ring.
+A standard explanation is that these rings are supported by pressure bumps generated by these hypothesized interior planets. \hjadd{Still, this does not preclude a scenario where the ring has spawned a planet, migrated inwards, and only then generated the velocity kink.}

-Particularly, it has been proposed that an accreting planet is present in the continuum ring of HD 100546. \citet{CasassusPerez2019} detected a Doppler-flip in the $^{12}\rm CO$~2--1 line centroid, which \citet{CasassusEtal2022} interpreted in the context of a ${\sim}10\,M_\oplus$ accreting planet launching an magnetocentrifugally driven outflow.
+\hjch{Particularly}{Recently}, it has been proposed that an accreting planet is present in the continuum ring of HD 100546. \citet{CasassusPerez2019} detected a Doppler-flip in the $^{12}\rm CO$~2--1 line centroid, which \citet{CasassusEtal2022} interpreted in the context of a ${\sim}10\,M_\oplus$ accreting planet launching an magnetocentrifugally driven outflow.
 This can cause a disc eruption, and therefore could lead to a surface disturbance to the Keplerian flow, explaining the flip and localized SO line emission.
-Such an embedded planet would be in agreement with our model.
+Such an embedded planet\hjadd{, co-located with the ring,} would be in agreement with our model.